intuition-dev/mbMobile/README.md

 ### Lab/Demo:

 		nbake -p

+		Deploy to a mounted http server in the cloud(Ex: CDN77, S3) Run in browser as SPA web app.

-		Un-Comment line 60 in the SPA app, www/assets/js/SPAsetup.js and deploy to a mounted http server.
+		Un-Comment line 60 in the SPA app, www/assets/js/SPAsetup.js and run again.

-		Run in browser as SPA web app.
+This is just so you are comfortable editing, notice that app is loading deployed resources.

 ## Part II